v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-links.md

 - **Users have signed into Office 365** using their work or school account.
 (See [Sign in to Office or Office 365](https://support.office.com/article/b9582171-fd1f-4284-9846-bdd72bb28426).)

 - **Your organization's email is hosted in Office 365**, not in an on-premises server.

+## How to make sure ATP Safe Links protection is in place

+One good way to see how ATP Safe Links protection is working for your organization is by [viewing reports for Advanced Threat Protection](view-reports-for-atp.md).
+Additionally, as a global administrator or security administrator, be sure to review your [ATP Safe Links policies](set-up-atp-safe-links-policies.md).
+ATP Safe Links policies determine whether protection applies to hyperlinks in email messages only, or to URLs in Office documents as well.

 ## New features are continually being added to ATP Safe Links